lorenz-peter/peterlorenz.github.io/_pages/about.md

 In particular, **robustness** and **trustworthiness** of deep neural networks.
 My key research interest is the **analysis of adversarial examples** on DNN.

-I also had the opportunity to intern with Professor Sijia Liu ([MSU](https://engineering.msu.edu/faculty/Sijia-Liu](https://lsjxjtu.github.io/) & [MIT-IBM](https://mitibmwatsonailab.mit.edu/people/sijia-liu/)) and Pi-Yun Chen ([MIT-IBM](https://sites.google.com/site/pinyuchenpage/home)), focusing on adversarial machine learning.
+I also had the opportunity to intern with Professor Sijia Liu ([MSU](https://engineering.msu.edu/faculty/Sijia-Liu](https://lsjxjtu.github.io/) & [MIT-IBM](https://mitibmwatsonailab.mit.edu/people/sijia-liu/)) and Pin-Yu Chen ([MIT-IBM](https://sites.google.com/site/pinyuchenpage/home)), focusing on adversarial machine learning.
 Our paper titled "Visual Prompting for Adversarial Robustness" achieved recognition within the top 3%.